llmariner/llmariner.github.io/content/en/docs/setup/install/cpu-only.md

 ---
-title: Set up a Playground (CPU-only)
+title: Set up a Playground on a CPU-only Kind Cluster
-linkTitle: "Playground (CPU)"
+linkTitle: "Playground (Local)"
-description: Set up the playground environment on the local kind cluster (CPU-only).
+description: Set up the playground environment on a local kind cluster (CPU-only).
 weight: 15
 ---